Ghoul (Fallout): Characteristics

+when it loses the last of its capacity for intelligent thought, and this is a fate that's likely to befall all ghouls as they continue to age indefinitely, all while their brain continues to deteriorate.
+Ghoul's lifespans are greatly extended which allows them to live for at least hundreds of years, if not effectively immortal.
+Besides their prolonged lifespans, ghouls are no longer harmed by low-level radiation and even receive physical benefits when exposed to it.

+Ghouls are sterile and incapable of procreation due to the irreversible damage caused by radiation to their reproductive systems.
+"Born ghouls" are mentioned in older Fallout lore, but these are not present in the officially released games and are considered non-canon.
+In the mobile game Fallout Shelter, ghouls can have children, but these children are born as normal humans, not ghouls.

-Ghouls who live within the rebuilt civilizations of the known world are similar to normal humans in terms of intellect or personality, but often suffer from discrimination due to their disconcerting physical appearance.
-On the other hand, Feral Ghouls have all but lost their mental faculties due to radiation damage and will attack other non-ghouls on sight.
-Feral Ghouls often roam together in packs and shamble around areas they are familiar with, such as a supermarket or a drive-in movie theatre, often with a form of muscle memory which vaguely drive them to relive aspects of the life they once knew, and trinkets looted from their corpses often provides hints or glimpses into their forgotten identities.
-Some ghouls, colloquially known as "Glowing Ones", have managed to develop bioluminescence, rendering their bodies capable of illuminating dark areas with a glowing green light, though they also emit large amounts of radiation which can heal other ghouls and are dangerous to non-ghouls.
+Some ghouls, colloquially known as "Glowing Ones", have managed to develop bioluminescence, rendering their bodies capable of illuminating dark areas with a glowing green light, though they also emit large amounts of radiation, which can heal other ghouls and is dangerous to non-ghouls.
 A new type of ghoul introduced in Fallout 76 are the Scorched, mutants infected with a virulent plague spread by large mutated bats known as Scorchbeasts; like Feral Ghouls, they are largely hostile to player characters but differ in their capability of operating firearms.

 In spite of their robust physiology and resilience towards radiation damage, ghouls are not as physically formidable as other types of mutated beings in the series, such as Deathclaws and Super Mutants.

+Feral Ghouls

+Ghouls who live within the rebuilt civilizations of the known world are similar to normal humans in terms of intellect or personality, but often suffer from discrimination due to their disconcerting physical appearance.
+On the other hand, Feral Ghouls have lost their mental faculties due to radiation damage and will attack other non-ghouls on sight.
+Feral Ghouls often roam together in packs and shamble around areas they are familiar with, such as a supermarket or a drive-in movie theatre, often with a form of muscle memory that vaguely drives them to relive aspects of the life they once knew.
+Trinkets looted from their corpses often provide hints or glimpses into their forgotten identities.